Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Experiments

 When comparing the accuracy of text classification tasks, we used sentiment analysis.
-In the sample unlearning task, we aim for the model after unlearning to closely match the accuracy of the retrained model.
-As shown in Table \ref{tab:text-acc}, although the NegGrad method closely resembles the retrained model on \( \mathcal{D}_f \), its significant drop in accuracy on \( \mathcal{D}_t \) renders it impractical.
+As shown in Table \ref{tab:text-acc}, in the sample unlearning task, although the NegGrad method closely resembles the retrained model on \( \mathcal{D}_f \), its significant drop in accuracy on \( \mathcal{D}_t \) renders it impractical.
 The BadT method appears to forget \( \mathcal{D}_f \), but its performance on \( \mathcal{D}_t \) is inferior to our proposed method.
 In class unlearning tasks, the accuracy of the retrained model can be misleading.
 For sentiment classification tasks with only two sentiment labels (positive or negative), it is unsuitable to use these as the target unlearning class.
 Therefore, we chose to consider texts containing specific keywords as a class (in our experiment, we used ``comedy'' as the keyword) and made this class the target unlearning class.
 In this sentiment classification task, we prefer the model to forget its sentiment bias towards texts containing the keyword.
 The retrained model (including the fine-tuning method) only retrains on the retained set, failing to achieve this goal.
 Therefore, in \( \mathcal{D}_f \) and \( \mathcal{D}_{ft} \), we do not use the retrained model as a reference.
 In this task, we hope the model shows more uncertainty in \( \mathcal{D}_f \) while maximally retaining the original model's performance on \( \mathcal{D}_r \).
 From this perspective, only our proposed method and the BadT method among the baseline methods meet this objective.
 In the SCRUB method, the accuracy on \( \mathcal{D}_{rt} \) drops excessively.
 This is because its adversarial training strategy causes the model to deviate too far from the original model.